commonhaus/foundation/policies/succession-plan.md

 ## Scope of Access and Intervention

 **Limited Interference:** Although the CF maintains administrative access, every option to contact the current code owners will be made before we do so.
-Action will require a consensus of [X%] of the project's active contributors or CF Council members.
+Action will require a consensus of [X%] of the project's active contributors or Councilors.

 **Project Autonomy:** Projects need not join the CF GitHub organization.
 They're free to stay within their preferred GitHub (or Gitlab, BitBucket, etc.) organization and/or repository.